tslocke/hobo/doc/agility-tutorial/agility-tutorial.markdown

 ## Before you start

-You'll need the following installed on your computer:

- * A working Ruby on Rails setup
+You'll need a working Ruby on Rails setup.
 We're assuming you know at least the basics of Rails.
 If not, you should probably work through a Rails tutorial before attempting this one.

-Also:

- * The HoboSupport gem (`gem install hobosupport`)

-And finally, although Hobo is in fact a group of Rails plugins, it is also available as a gem which gives you the useful `hobo` command:
+And you'll need Hobo!
+Although Hobo is in fact a group of Rails plugins, it is also available as a gem which gives you the useful `hobo` command:

- * Hobo! (`gem install hobo`)
+    $ gem install hobo

 Let's get started!